lctr/strenum/README.md

 // first describe associativity and precedence as an enum
 // (named `Fixity` below), and then later associate instances
 // of this type with our operator enum!
+//
 // NOTE: the `stringy` macro does not have control over the
 // associated data provided.
 Any "testing" or "checking"-related
-// functionality must have the necessary traits derived or implemented.
+// functionality must have the necessary traits (e.g., `PartialEq`,
+// `Debug`, etc) either derived or implemented.
 #[derive(PartialEq, Eq, Debug)]
 pub struct Fixity {
   Left(usize),